Terms and conditions

 2.5.3 Not to use the Room or Building for any illegal purpose.

-2.5.4 To keep your Room and other areas of your dwelling in a reasonable condition so as to provide a safe environment for colleagues, University employees and contractors inhabiting or visiting.
+2.5.4 To keep your Room and other areas of your dwelling in a reasonable condition so as to provide a safe environment for other residents, university employees and contractors inhabiting or visiting.

 Storage and contents